Reusable components used in mapping

 The Gallery section of the Maps area provides finalized maps.
 This Library section provides the components that are used in the final maps.
+The intent is to make these components available for reuse.

 Bookmarks are the "places" in mapping.
 A spatial bookmark identifies a particular geographic location that you want to save and reference later.
 For example, you might create a spatial bookmark that identifies a study area.
 As you pan and zoom around your map, you can easily return to the study area by accessing the bookmark.